punctualabstract/titlenova-api-docs/auth/auth.rst

 The authentication API utilizes a custom token-based authentication that requires any client application to request authentication and maintain the provided auth and refresh tokens that are returned.
-Any subsequent requests to any TitleNova API will require the auth token to be provide in the ``Authorization`` header as a bearer token:
+Any subsequent requests to any TitleNova API applications will require the auth token to be provide in the ``Authorization`` header as a bearer token:

 .. code-block:: bash